gjkrediet/Fossil_Dutch_Weather/README.md

 If: %extra_action EQ RefreshWeather

-	..... (send back intents tot Gadgetbridge with data.
+	..... (send back intents to Gadgetbridge with data.
 See below)

 Else if %extra_action EQ RetreiveWeather